 There was some motivation with my dad having that entrepreneurial background.
 And now we’re launching companies at the same time, so we’re helping each other.
 We plan to have the kielbasa here at the brewery to enjoy with our beers and also for purchase to-go.

-NP: Brian, have you gotten some tips and entrepreneurial advice from your father?
+NAN: Brian, have you gotten some tips and entrepreneurial advice from your father?

-BB: He shared some general background accounting tips and told us about some mistakes he made so we could be aware of them.
+BRIAN: He shared some general background accounting tips and told us about some mistakes he made so we could be aware of them.
 Sometimes learning what not to do is just as important as learning what to do.

-CD: With regard to the entrepreneurial drive, I pitched the idea of starting the brewery, but I would say Mike has been a driving force.
+CHRIS: With regard to the entrepreneurial drive, I pitched the idea of starting the brewery, but I would say Mike has been a driving force.
 I’m more slow and methodical.
 I like to plan things.
 I feel like without Mike really pushing us it might have taken us twice as long to open up.

-NP: Mike, do you have a business background?
+NAN: Mike, do you have a business background?

-ML: In a ways, yes, I am a degreed mechanical engineer currently working in the aerospace field, but my father bought into a scrap metal recycling business in the early 1990s.
+MIKE: In a ways, yes, I am a degreed mechanical engineer currently working in the aerospace field, but my father bought into a scrap metal recycling business in the early 1990s.
 Our family took a company on the verge of failure in 1992 and turned it around completely.
 When he had sold out of it in the mid-2000s the company’s gross sales were over $3 million.

 I had grown up during this time period and learned a great deal about how to build a business, the quick decisions that need to be made, and how to capitalize on a market when the time is right.